 In the older literature, it is also referred to as Pick disease...

 Behçet disease is a multi-systemic and chronic inflammatory vasculitis of unknown aetiology.

 The mean age at which Behçet disease occurs is 20-30 years.
 The disease is most prevalent in the Mediterranean region, Middle East and East Asia.
 The highest incidence has been reported in...

 CNS manifestations of Behçet disease, also known as neuro-Behçet disease, corresponds to the neurological involvement of the systemic vasculitis Behçet disease and has a variety of manifestations.

 For a discussion of the disease in general please refer to Behçet disease article.

-Thoracic involvement in Behçet disease has a wide spectrum of abnormalities.
+Thoracic manifestations in Behçet disease have a wide spectrum of appearances.

 The reported prevalence of thoracic involvement of Behçet disease is thought to range around 1-8% 2.